Bobli0322/Bobs-file-backup-assistant/README.md

     even if the two files are actually different files, but takes no action and require user investigation

 Advantages:
-- If a file is renamed at source, it's not be re-copied during backup sync operation, but simply renamed at destination.
+- If a file is renamed at source, it's not re-copied during backup sync operation, but simply renamed at destination.
 - There is extensive checksum functionality provided throughout, which is the most reliable way to compare two files.

 Safety measures: